hydrostack/hydro/docs/content/advanced/load-balancing.md

 ### Solution

-Use shared key storage to keep the key in one place.
-There are many kinds of storages you can use:
+Use a shared storage to keep the key in one place and available for all the nodes.
+There are several [kinds of storages](https://learn.microsoft.com/en-us/aspnet/core/security/data-protection/implementation/key-storage-providers) you can use:
 - Database
 - File system pointing to a network share
 - Azure Storage
 - Redis

-[Here](https://learn.microsoft.com/en-us/aspnet/core/security/data-protection/implementation/key-storage-providers) you can find the full list of the available storage providers.

 Example of configuration using Entity Framework Core: